-Red wolves are considered “the American wolf.”
+Red Wolves are considered “the American wolf.”
 Once native to the eastern part of the United States, aggressive predator mitigation strategies and habitat loss virtually wiped them out in the mid 1900s.
-After a tumultuous few decades, the RWSSP reports that there are now approximately 20 individuals left in the wild in eastern North Carolina, and a little more than 200 individuals in captivity.
-Red wolves are critically important to our ecosystems and could help control the overpopulation of a number of invasive species were they to return to and thrive in their native environment.
+After a tumultuous few decades, the SAFE American Red Wolf program reports that there are now approximately 20 individuals left in the wild in eastern North Carolina, and approximately 270 individuals in captivity.
+Red Wolves are critically important to our ecosystems and could help control the overpopulation of a number of invasive species were they to return to and thrive in their native environment.

 Lifespan

-In the wild, red wolves average between 7-8 years.
+In the wild, Red Wolves average between 7-8 years.
 In captivity they can live up to 15 years.
+Captivity provides consistent food, lack of predators and threats, and veterinary care which can result in longer life spans.

-Red wolves are smaller than their gray wolf cousins.
+Red Wolves are smaller than the gray wolf species.
 Their average weight is between 45-80 pounds.
 They are larger than coyotes.

 Principal Threats